CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

    $ spyder
    SpyderPomodoroTimer registered!

-And as Figure 4 presents, you should see our plugin in the status bar with the tooltip :guilabel:`I am the Pomodoro tooltip`!
+And as :ref:`Figure 4 <tutorial-figure-4>` presents, you should see our plugin in the status bar with the tooltip :guilabel:`I am the Pomodoro tooltip`!

+.. _tutorial-figure-4:

 .. figure:: images/workshop-3/pd_hello_world.png
    :alt: Spyder status bar, showing a time icon and counter, with the toolip reading I am the Pomodoro tooltip